-During construction, the Project is expected to produce temporary and localized emissions, which based on the Air Quality Study's modeling results would not exceed the SCAQMD mass thresholds of significance.
+During construction, the Project is expected to produce temporary and localized emissions, which based on the Air Quality Study's modeling results, would not exceed the SCAQMD thresholds of significance.
 Implementation of the required SCAQMD rules, best available dust control measures and the City's Fugitive Dust Control and Erosion Control policies will minimize those temporary impacts, preventing pollutants emissions from reaching any substantial concentrations.
 Examples of best available dust control measures include constructing a temporary fence with a wind screen to prevent propagation of dust emissions, utilizing properly maintained equipment, maintaining stabilized soil, and constructing track-out prevention devices at construction access points.
-These standard practices are consistent with the SCAQMD Rule 403 and 403.1 and the Coachella Valley Best Available Control Handbook.
-Fugitive dust control measures that are required to comply with the City Municipal Code are generally not considered mitigation by the SCAQMD.
-During the life of the Project, activities and operations related to the proposed facilities are not expected to generate emissions concentrations that exceed the SCAQMD mass thresholds.
+These standard practices are consistent with the SCAQMD Rule 403 and 403.1 and the Coachella Valley Best Available Control Measures (CVBACM), as identified in the SCAQMD publication Coachella Valley Fugitive Dust Control Handbook.
+Fugitive dust control requirements apply to the interim and permanent components of the Project and are therefore not considered mitigation by SCAQMD.
 Less than significant impacts are anticipated.

-e) Create objectionable odors affecting a substantial number of people? \boxtimes
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact moorporatoa e) Create objectionable odors affecting a substantial number of people? \boxtimes